Make a claim

 - live in temporary accommodation

-- are entitled to the Severe Disablement Premium
+- are entitled to the Severe Disability Premium

-- You and your partner are both of pensionable age
+- you, and your partner (if applicable) are both of pensionable age;

 Usually you won’t get Housing Benefit if:

 - your savings are over £16,000 - unless you get Guarantee Credit of Pension Credit

 - you live in the home of a close relative

 - you’re a full-time student - unless you’re disabled or have children

 - you’re residing in the UK as a European Economic Area jobseeker